AliGhorashiCMT/Coherent-Perfect-Absorption/README.md

 **Non-retarded surface plasmons for cylinders**: https://hackmd.io/@aligho/rk6siaGTeg

 - Demonstrates equivalence of the fully retarded and quasistatic TM plasmon dispersions for small cylinders.
 - The TE plasmon dispersion for small cylinders is also calculated.
+- For numerical validation, see **./cylinders/surface_plasmons.ipynb**

 **Formalism for radiative decay for spheres with finite surface impedance**: https://hackmd.io/@aligho/r1OqhOxpgl